-The Civic Engagement Council is an umbrella organization for more than 20 student-led service organizations.
-The CEC executive board supports the work of the groups in addition to offering campus-wide events, including the Justice Dialogues series and programming during National Volunteer Week.
+The Civic Engagement Council is an umbrella organization for more than 25 student-led service organizations.
+The CEC executive board supports the work of the groups in addition to offering campus-wide events and programming during National Volunteer Week.

 If you or your group would like to collaborate with the Council or if you would like to be put in touch with one of the student groups, please contact the CEC advisor, Kristin Booher, who works in the Center for Civic Engagement.